Shadab Khan

 Shadab Khan (Note: /ur/) (born 4 October 1998) is a Pakistani international cricketer who plays for the Pakistan national cricket team.
 He is currently the vice-captain of Pakistan in T20s.
 He captains Islamabad United in the Pakistan Super League (PSL), and under his leadership they won the 2024 PSL for a record third time in the tournament's history.

-An all-rounder, Khan is Pakistan's most successful T20I bowler.
-He is also regarded as one of the best fielders in Pakistan.
+An all-rounder, Khan is regarded as one of the Pakistan's key bowlers in white ball cricket and also considered one of the best fielders in Pakistan.
 As of 2022, he has been among the players centrally contracted by the Pakistan Cricket Board (PCB).
 Khan was a member of the Pakistan team that won the 2017 ICC Champions Trophy.

 Early life and education

-Shadab Khan was born on 4 October 1998 in Kamarmashani, Mianwali District, Punjab, Pakistan.
+Shadab Khan was born on 4 October 1998 in Kamar Mushani, Mianwali District, Punjab, Pakistan.
 In 2008, his family shifted from Kamarmashani to Rawalpindi where Khan joined Bajwa Cricket Club, a local cricket academy.
 He then joined the Siddiq-e-Akbar Academy and was later selected in the under-19 team of Attock District.

-Khan can speak four languages, Saraiki, Punjabi, Urdu and English.
+Khan can speak Punjabi, Urdu and English.
 In August 2025, he completed his diploma in business management from Inspire London College (ILC).